 Get away from winter for a moment and take the kids to Florida or California where the festive decor, special parades and fireworks by the Disney parks are worth watching during Christmas time.
 Christmas celebration in the United States is a special affair especially at the below mentioned places.

-Let's take a look at some of the best places in the USA to spend Christmas to make your holiday season more merrier than ever!
+Let's take a look at some of the best places to spend Christmas in the USA to make your holiday season more merrier than ever!

 Since the movie "Home Alone" at the latest, New York City has become the perfect dream holiday destination for many at Christmas time.
 Anyone who strolls through the festively lit streets of the Big Apple and sees the toys and Christmas decorations in the shop windows will certainly quickly understand why New York is such a popular destination during the Christmas season.